-The goal of GW Capital's investment strategies is to provide a return sufficient enough to reward the investor for the degree of risk incurred.
-GW Capital believes that good analysis of a security must consider both sides of the balance sheet, therefore by having the same management team handling both our fixed income and equity strategies we believe we are able to capitalize on the synergies and benefits therein.
+The goal of GW Capital's investment strategies is to provide a return sufficient enough to reward the investor for the degree of risk incurred and GW Capital believes that good analysis of a security must consider both sides of the balance sheet.
+Therefore by having the same management team handling both our fixed income and equity strategies we believe we are able to capitalize on the synergies and benefits therein.
 While we strive to have continued success in the future, past performance is no indication of future results.
 In terms of capacity limitations, GW Capital does not have a maximum number of accounts or clients for any of our investment strategies.
-Instead, we establish a total asset level where we may close the product to new relationships.
+Instead, we established an approximate total asset level where we will close the product to new relationships.
+It should be noted that the capacity limitation for any of our investment strategies is dependent on market conditions, liquidity and the impact this has on our portfolio management efforts.